 Postcards from the Edge, Carrie Fisher – I miss her and I want to have all of her work in my possession.
 This was also the last copy that Waterstones had.
 It was a sign.
 Plus the font on the cover is set like the beginning of every Star Wars film ever.
 I am weak.
 You can only expect so much of me.

 Big Little Lies, Liane Moriarty – I watched the TV adaptation and loved it.
 It was so well done and the cast was stellar and the final few scenes were just something spectacular.
-And unlike my parents who do not see why I need find compelled to read the book I do in fact need to know read the book.
+And unlike my parents who do not see why I feel compelled to read the book, I do in fact need to now read the book.
 The cover is so calming to look at and I cannot wait to delve inside when that eventually happens.

 the princess saves herself in this one, amanda lovelace – At some point last year I legit spent ages looking for this book in Waterstones Piccadilly and could. not. do. it.
 And then just as I was about to turn and pay for the other books that I should not be buying I saw this just nestled in a corner and it felt like I sign that I should snap it up while I still could.
 And so I did.
 (I then also had to refrain from picking up another Christina Henry book based on Peter Pan because that felt like a step too far…).

 And these are the results of my book buying binges.
 And just because I’ve realised that my pre-orders haven’t been that bad so far (it’s gonna really hit the fan come September-October time).
 Now I Rise, Kiersten White, which seemed like a given considering how much I loved And I Darken.
 All that She Can See, Carrie Hope Fletcher, the opening chapters intrigued me.
 And finally, I bought a Hufflepuff 20th anniversary special edition of Harry Potter and the Philosopher’s Stone because I am weak and will collect all things Potter related until the end of time.